Derived logarithmic deformation theory and moduli stacks of derived logarithmic structures: Log stacks

 such that vertical maps are strict.
 The existence of local charts will not hold in general.
 But under some finiteness assumption on the target, one can show that such maps locally admit charts, see \cite[Section 1.1]{beilinson2011crystalline}. \end{cau} At the end of this subsection, we consider the topology used to define log structures.
 Recall that a log structure on a spectral Deligne-Mumford stack $\X$ is a sheaf of $\Einf$-monoids defined on the underlying $\infty$-topos of $\X$, namely, the big \'etale $\infty$-topos $\X_{\rm \Acute{E}t}$.
 In the vast majority of cases in geometry and arithmetic, when logarithmic geometry appears, this definition is perfectly applicable.
 For example, if we consider log structures coming from strict normal crossing divisors on algebraic varieties over fields or semi-stable proper schemes defined over DVRs.
 One can show that this kind of log structure also has fpqc (hyper)descent in the following sense: to give such a kind of log structure $\mathscr M$ on a scheme $X$, it is equivalent to give a map $X\rightarrow \mathbb A^1/\mathbb G_m\simeq{\rm Div}_\Z$.
 More generally, it seems that log structures on (spectral) schemes given by \textit{Deligne-Faltings structures} are also suitable for work on the fpqc topology instead of the \'etale topology, see \cite[Section 2]{Talpo_2018} for details.
 We have the following variants of the definition of log structures: \begin{enumerate} \item In the definition of $\spet(A,M)$, we define the log structure $\mathscr M$ as the (hyper)sheafification with respect to the fpqc topology instead of the \'etale topology. \item Let $\Sptdm_{\rm fpqc}$ be the subcategory of $\Sptdm$ spanned by objects $\X$ having fpqc (hyper)descent\footnote{This means the associated Yoneda functor $h_\X:\algcn\rightarrow\ani$ has fpqc (hyper)descent.}.
 The $\infty$-category $\plog\Sptdm_{\rm fpqc}$ is the Grothendieck construction associated with the functor $\Sptdm^{\rm op}_{\rm fpqc}\rightarrow\cat$ given as

-The $\infty$-category $\llog\Sptdm_{\rm fpqc}$ is the subcategory of $\plog\Sptdm_{\rm fpqc}$ spanned by log objects. \item In the definitions of quasi-coherent, coherent, and fine log structures, we also use fpqc covers instead of \'etale covers. \end{enumerate} \begin{rmk} By the same procedure, one can also construct the $\infty$-category of spectral log Delinge-Mumford stacks using other topologies: Zariski, Nisnevich, fppf, fpqc...
+The $\infty$-category $\llog\Sptdm_{\rm fpqc}$ is the subcategory of $\plog\Sptdm_{\rm fpqc}$ spanned by log objects. \item In the definitions of quasi-coherent, coherent, and fine log structures, we also use fpqc covers instead of \'etale covers. \end{enumerate} \begin{rmk} By the same procedure, one can also construct the $\infty$-category of spectral log Delinge-Mumford stacks using other topologies: Zariski, Nisnevich, fppf, pro-\'etale......
 Each topology has its own advantages.
-In particular, as we will work on $\infty$-stacks in \autoref{section7}, which is defined as an inverse limit of a sequence of certain functors.
-It seems that using fpqc topology is more convenient than others, as a sequential limit of fpqc covers is also an fpqc cover. \end{rmk} \begin{cov} For the sake of simplicity, we omit set-theoretic issues.
-Under mild assumptions on set theory, we always assume that any presheaf has an fpqc sheafification, and that the $\infty$-category $\stk_{\rm fpqc}$ of fpqc stacks is presentable. \end{cov}
+In particular, as we will work on infinite root stacks in \autoref{section7}, which is defined as an inverse limit of a sequence of certain functors.
+It seems that using fpqc topology or pro-\'etale topology is more convenient than others, as a sequential limit of fpqc (resp. pro-\'etale) covers is also an fpqc (resp. pro-\'etale) cover. \end{rmk} \begin{cov} For the sake of simplicity, we omit set-theoretic issues.
+Under mild assumptions on set theory, we always assume that any presheaf has an fpqc (resp. pro-\'etale) sheafification, and that the $\infty$-category $\stk_{\rm fpqc}$ (resp. $\stk_{\rm pro\et}$) of fpqc (resp. pro-\'etale) stacks is presentable. \end{cov}